Logos Online School Class of 2018

 "Jayme was selected into the National Society of High School Scholars.
 She has been accepted into Northern Arizona University where when intends to pursue a degree in Physical Therapy.
 One of her passions is volleyball and played SVA Club Volleyball in the position of setter."

 "Hannah was born in Michigan, and at four months old she moved to Uzbekistan with her mother and father, where she spent the first six years of her life eating tasty foods like osh and shashlik.
 After two years in Michigan, she returned with her family to Asia and has lived in Turkey with her seven siblings for the last ten years.
 When she was nine, Hannah attended the local public Turkish school for one year where she quickly made friends through her artistic talents.
 She drew pictures of animals for her classmates and made friends despite the language barrier.
 Hannah continued homeschooling while learning Turkish at public school and took her first online classes with Logos her freshman year.
 Hannah plans to pursue a Masters in Teaching English as a Second Language and return to the Middle East to teach."

 Peter Vander Meulen

 As I close the boyhood chapter of my life, it so happens that the plans I made aligned with God’s plan for me.
-But I know that this is only the beginning of God’s calling on me, and the future may not go as I might plan.
+But I know that this is only the beginning of God’s calling for me, and the future may not go as I've planned.
 Pray for me that I will continue to go where God calls me, in faith and obedience, filled with the Spirit, displaying the light of Christ, and reflecting the glory of God.
-“By faith Abraham obeyed when he was called to go out to a place that he was to receive as an inheritance.
-And he went out, not knowing where he was going.”
-Hebrews 11:8
+'By faith Abraham obeyed when he was called to go out to a place that he was to receive as an inheritance.
+And he went out, not knowing where he was going.'
+(Hebrews 11:8)"